 Click Save Changes and Reset to save all changes made.
-Choosing to Discard Changes and Reset, or Discard Changes, will wipe out any changes you have made to the Setup.
-You can also choose Restore Defaults to restore the original Setup defaults and return the Setup to its original state, and erase any previous changes you have made in a previous session.
+Choosing to Discard Changes, or Exit Discarding Changes, will wipe out any changes you have made to the Setup.
+You can also choose to restore the original Setup defaults that will return the Setup to its original state, and erase any previous changes you have made in a previous session.